PC-Pedia/Vajehyar/Readme.md

 2. [**The Thesaurus of Persian Words**](https://fa.wikipedia.org/wiki/%D9%81%D8%B1%D9%87%D9%86%DA%AF_%D8%B7%DB%8C%D9%81%DB%8C)**, written by Jamshyd Fararooy with around 45,000 words.

 ## Requirements

 For windows 10 you don't need any prerequisites; but for older versions you should install [.net 4.6 or above](https://soft98.ir/software/209-Microsoft-NET-Framework.html).

 ## Installation & Usage

 This application is portable and tries to remain so.
-The installer is just for convenience and ease of things (copy application to program files, making shortcuts and these sort of thing).
-By pressing **Alt+Shift+V** from anywhere in windows you can launch the app.
+The supplied installer is just for convenience and ease of things (copy application to program files, making shortcuts and these sort of thing).
+By pressing **Alt+Shift+V** from anywhere in windows you can launch the app and by **Esc** window will be closed.
 This shortcut is changable in settings.

 ## Contributing